Ethos-Works/ethos-avs-operator-onboarding/README.md

 production: true
 ```

-For `ecdsa_private_key_store_path`, you need to set these value to the file path where your operator's private key is stored.
+You need to set `ecdsa_private_key_store_path` to the file path where your operator's private key is stored.
 This path should be relative to the root of the `ethos-avs-operator-onboarding` repository you cloned.
 By default, this is stored at `~/.eigenlayer/operator_keys/` if you used the EigenLayer CLI to generate it.

 **3. Set your key decryption password**